assylias/jBloomberg/README.md

 ####Maven dependency

-You can create a Maven dependency to download jBloomberg atrifact:
+You can create a Maven dependency to download jBloomberg artifact:

     <dependency>
       <groupId>com.assylias</groupId>